Map urban heat island factors

 18. On the item page for the dashboard, click Share.

-19. In the Share window, choose Everyone and click Save.
+19. In the Share window, choose Everyone (public) and click Save.

 You have successfully created a dashboard to summarize the heat island effect in this study area.
 Now you can share this dashboard with stakeholders, including community members and local elected officials, to help them better understand temperature differences from neighborhood to neighborhood, the land cover within each neighborhood, and the demographics of the communities that may be disproportionately affected by heat islands.